Trent Alexander-Arnold: Personal life

 He is also an avid chess player, having been introduced to the game by his father as a youngster, and in 2018 he played an invitational match against world champion Magnus Carlsen.
-The match, which was played as part of a campaign to promote the sport, ended in defeat for Alexander-Arnold after seventeen moves; eight more than technology entrepreneur Bill Gates managed when he faced Carlsen in 2014.
+The match, which was played as part of a campaign to promote the sport, ended in defeat for Alexander-Arnold after seventeen moves.
 Alexander-Arnold later explained how chess was more than just a pastime and had helped him in his football career by teaching him to think "two or three moves ahead of the opposition".

-In 2020, he and fellow Liverpool full-back Andrew Robertson starred in their own digital series on IGTV called Wingmen.
+Alexander-Arnold is good friends with Real Madrid and England teammate Jude Bellingham.

+In 2023, Alexander-Arnold joined the investment group of the Alpine racing team of Formula One.